fegarciatejada/fegarciatejada/README.md

 I’m Fernanda Tejada.

-* Currently: Computer Science Student in George Mason University - Virginia, VA.
+* Currently studying Mathematics, BA with a minor in Computer Science at George Mason University - Virginia, VA.

-## Spring 2023:

-CS 321 Software Engineering

-CS 330 Formal Methods & Models

-CS 367 Computer Systems & Programming
+## Expected December 2023

 ## :mailbox_with_mail: How to reach me:
 garciacfernanda@gmail.com